 This is it as for trailers concerned.
 There are some interesting films due to release in the second half of 2013 which have not yet seen the release of a teaser/trailer, such as a new Riddick film, a new Jurassic Park and more.
 2013 is going to be an interesting year for lovers of science fiction.

 Hi!
-I'm Felix, the guy with the giant arrow pointing at him above.
-I'm Dutch.
-I like to write, I like to draw, and I like to voice my opinion sometimes.
-Welcome to my blog, where everything I create is collected.
-You might know me as FelixR1991 - or you might not.
+I’m Felix.
+I’m Dutch, 26 y/o, with a Master’s degree in Political Communications.
+I like to draw (trahit), I like to write (scribit), and I like to voice my speak my mind (dicit).
+You might otherwise know me as FelixR1991 – or you might not.
 Whatever the case may be, I hope you have great time scrolling through my stuff!

 If you want to contact me about anything (be it a question, concern, proposition, or you simply feel lonely), the options below are open to you: